Don’t lick the envelopes! How Washington is preparing its primary for the coronavirus outbreak

 Preventive precautions aside, there’s the chance, amid this unknown bug, that things don’t go so smoothly.
 If the outbreak spirals between now and Tuesday, Wyman says, they are ready to act, via a series of back-up plans known as the Continuity of Operations, which exist for natural disasters, pandemics, and other acts of God.
 “It’s not any one plan,” she says.
 “It is a whole bunch of contingencies.”

 That includes contingencies for if post offices close due to employee sickness or emergency cleaning.
-The Secretary’s office would work with the USPS to sort the ballots.
+The secretary’s office would work with the USPS to sort the ballots.
 “All of the election officials across the state are working with their local postmasters to work through those things,” she says.

-In recent days, the Secretary’s office has asked voters to shift from using post offices to using one of the 500 special drop boxes set up throughout the state.
+In recent days, the secretary’s office has asked voters to shift from using post offices to using one of the 500 special drop boxes set up throughout the state.
 That allows more of a chance for all ballots to be collected, in case of mail slowdowns due to sick staff, or if post offices shut down completely.

-The postal vote process is as follows: Voters begin receiving ballots starting 18 days before election day.
-They’ll fill them out and leave them at a post office, or drop box (each of which are emptied daily by crews).
-They’re delivered to the county auditors’ offices, where they’re counted, and checked for security measures (such as that the signature on the back of the envelope matches the one on file).
-They’re then ready for tabulation, which starts at 8pm on election night.
+The postal vote process is as follows: Voters begin receiving ballots starting 18 days before Election Day.
+They’ll fill them out and leave them at a post office or a drop box (each of which is emptied daily by crews).
+The ballots are delivered to the county auditors’ offices, where they’re counted and checked for security measures (such as that the signature on the back of the envelope matches the one on file).
+They’re then ready for tabulation, which starts at 8 p.m. on election night.

 Some counties also use a third-party company, K&H Election Services, which not only produces the ballots but also sorts the inbound mail.
 Snohomish County, north of Seattle, which has declared a state of emergency, is one such county.
 If any of K&H’s sorters fall sick, that could also break the flow of the process.
 Still, the methodical nature of the system, which is known as a “chain of custody,” means that if one person along the chain is compromised, it’s easy to follow the trail to ensure a fix.